bartosz-kasprzyk/bartosz-kasprzyk/README.md

 Hi there 👋

-I’m a React Frontend Developer.
+I’m Bartek, a React Frontend Developer.
 I specialize in bringing designs to life on the web, ensuring they’re not only functional but also a joy to interact with.
 Let's create something awesome together!

 ✨ **Explore my portfolio and discover the projects I'm passionate about by visiting my [homepage](https://bartek-kasprzyk.github.io/homepage/)!**